 B.Sc., M.Sc.
 Université de Sherbrooke; Ph.D., Brown University

-Marc St-Pierre is an Assistant Professor of Economics, with general interest in the area of decision/game theory and equilibrium theory.
+Marc St-Pierre is an Associate Professor of Economics, with general interest in the area of decision/game theory and equilibrium theory.
 St-Pierre’s path to Sewanee started in Canada where he grew up with a broad interest in sciences.
-After receiving a B.Sc. in Mathematics from the Université de Sherbrooke in 1998, he was attracted to Economics and eventually received a M.Sc. in that field, from the same institution.
+After receiving a B.Sc. in Mathematics from the Université de Sherbrooke in 1998, he was attracted to Economics and eventually received a M.Sc. in that field and from the same institution.
 St-Pierre then went on to pursue his newly discovered interest by obtaining a Ph.D. in Economics from Brown University in 2007.
 Meanwhile, he joined Sewanee in 2006.
 Although his current focus lies in the area of Mathematical Economics, St-Pierre has worked and has published on topics such as University-Industry research partnerships, Inequality in human capital and general equilibrium theory.
 Since at Sewanee, he has also been active in promoting and engaging students in collaborative research projects on a wide variety of topics including inequality of opportunity in access to education and university rankings, among others .
 St-Pierre’s teaching interests are equally diverse for he has taught a wide range of course such as Introduction to Economics, Microeconomics, Game Theory and its Applications, Econometrics and Growth Theory.